Dunkirk (2017) - Review

 2018-05-15_12-51-43-1024x440.jpg

-The second story, takes place over the course of a day, is about an older gentleman, his young-adult son, and his son's friend taking their small private vessel to Dunkirk to rescue as many soldiers as they can.
+The second story, which takes place over the course of a day, is about an older gentleman, his young adult son, and his son's friend taking their small private vessel to Dunkirk to rescue as many soldiers as they can.
 While the British government commandeered many private vessels for this massive evacuation, there were also countless volunteers like these characters who took it upon themselves to drive their own boats to the beaches to pick up as many men as they could.
 This was the story that I found the most compelling as it had the most meaningful dialogue between characters and the most emotional shifts as events unfolded.
 By the end of the film, these were the characters who we learned the most about and appeared to have the most care paid to them in the script.
 There were moments of subtlety among them that I found to be the strongest of the movie.

-The last story, takes place over the course of the last hour of that same day, is about a British Spitfire fighter pilot as he crosses the English channel to provide aerial support to the evacuation effort.
+The last story, which takes place over the course of the last hour of that same day, is about a British Spitfire fighter pilot as he crosses the English Channel to provide aerial support to the evacuation effort.
 This story is both: the most action-packed and the least interesting.
 It is probably the most pivotal in terms of how important this character's role is in the climax.
 However, there is nothing special about this particular character other than he's a really good pilot.
 There are a few interesting quirks about his story, such as the extra tension having to do with how much fuel he has left in his plane as he crosses the channel.
-The dogfights are also well shot and fun to watch.
+The dogfights are also well-shot and fun to watch.
 Yet, there is nothing about this character or his story that makes him anything less than expendable to the movie.
 Even if they removed his character from the film and still had the events play out the same way, it wouldn't have changed much.

 2018-05-15_12-55-07-1024x451.jpg

 The expendable nature of characters is the main issue I have with Dunkirk.
 To the film's credit, that may have been the point.
 Considering the historical event was a massive evacuation of more than 300,000 people, Nolan may have wanted you to feel how each person is both immensely important and immensely disposable in their own way.
 Regardless of intentional or not, it didn't sit well with me and it is further perpetuated by the fact that the famous actors featured in the film don't really need to be there.
 Each story has a recognizable actor in either a main or supporting role, but none of those actors were necessary in making any of their stories more interesting.
-I won't mention their name here, because, even though I like each of the famous actors of this movie, they didn't do anything special to make it any better than it already was; their names were there to sell movie tickets, nothing more.
+I won't mention their name here, because, even though I like each of the famous actors in this movie, they didn't do anything special to make it any better than it already was; their names were there to sell movie tickets, nothing more.

 The less-recognizable actors pick up the slack as the main characters of stories 1 & 2.
-These characters are well acted and help keep your focus on the drama taking place.
+These characters are well-acted and help keep your focus on the drama taking place.
 They also benefit from the fact that the dialogue written for them doesn't suck.
-The whole script isn't terrible, but there are some real lame, predictable moments around some of the big-name actors that just drag down the drama.
+The whole script isn't terrible, but there are some really lame, predictable moments around some of the big-name actors that just drag down the drama.
 I felt myself gag towards the end when the music swelled with emotion, the camera panned to the water, and I heard the lines:

 "What do you see, sir?"